Informatiebrief huisgenoten - niet-immuun - Engels

 Please note!
-This information is important for unprotected housemates of a person who has tested positive for COVID-19.
+This information is important for you.

 If you become seriously ill and need medical assistance during your quarantine, you should immediately call your general practitioner and explain that you are a housemate of someone with corona.

-- If the test result is positive, then you have corona.
-You should then immediately go into isolation.
-The Municipal Public Health Service (GGD) will then contact you to discuss the matter.
+- If the test result is positive, you have corona.
+You must then immediately go into isolation.
+The email informing you of the test result will also explain what you have to do.
+The Municipal Public Health Services (GGD) may also explain that to you.

-- If the test result is negative, then the coronavirus was not (yet) detected.
+- If the result of the first test is negative, the coronavirus has not (yet) been detected.
 In that case, you must still remain in quarantine, as you could still be infected and become ill.
 Therefore, you should have yourself tested once again at the GGD 5 days after your last contact with your housemate who has corona.
 This is to determine whether you may end your quarantine.
-If the test result is negative, then you may end the quarantine.
+In the section on ‘how long does the quarantine last’, you can read which day is day 5 for you.
+If the test result is negative, you may end the quarantine.

 How long does the period of quarantine last?